Get ‘paid’ for walking with these free apps

 What rewards do I get?
 You can choose from over 50 ‘world-class’ charities which include Stand Up To Cancer, Save The Children and World Wildlife Find.
 You might find a lot of listed charities are based in the US.

 Is it worth it?
-Well, giving back to charity is always a nice gesture, so in a personal sense, it’s probably worth it.
+Well, giving back to charity is always a nice gesture, so in that sense, it’s probably worth it.
 But, in comparison to the other apps this one requires a little more effort.
 You need to select a specific workout and stay in the app, which could prove to be challenging.
 It could be worth giving it a go if you are out for a walk or bike ride that is longer than a mile.

 Downsides to be aware of

-- It drains the battery on your device.
+• It drains the battery on your device.
 As the apps require constant tracking and motion detection when you’re active, this can drain your battery very quickly.

-- Don’t have high expectations.
+• Don’t have high expectations.
 Don’t expect these apps to give you a huge cash-out or reward.
 They seem great over a period of time to accumulate points and earn rewards like vouchers, but it’s not something you should rely on to put towards your bills or savings.

 More easy money-makers